jstonge/modeling-comp-transition/src/index.md

     </details>
 </small>

+Ok, lets look at some plots.

+## Plot explainer

 To find this tradeoff, we start by looking at `time to finish transition` on the x-axis, with `cumulative deaths` and final `average programmers` on the y-axis.
 We start with a small (=30) and large (=53) beta to explain the plots.
 We focus on the effect of the cost function in the interpretation of this plot